 She began her career in W21C as Program Manager for the W21C Collaborative Research and Innovation Opportunity (CRIO) team grant.
 In this role, she was responsible for a wide range of activities, including: grant management and reporting, resource allocation, hiring and performance management, and budget development and oversight.
 She then moved on to manage strategic programs for W21C, acting as a liaison with funding and implementation partners (federal and provincial government, industry, health sector, philanthropists, clinicians, and academics).
 Over the years Jaime has been involved in planning and development within the broader Research and Innovation Centre, working with W21C leadership to identify and develop strategic priorities, and to secure funding for the W21C and related initiatives.

 As Director of Research and Innovation, Jaime’s primary goal is to deepen and expand internal University of Calgary relationships and partnerships.
 She continues to align the W21C with the institutional programs and priorities of the University of Calgary as we pursue the path to becoming an entrepreneurial university (“Growth through Focus”).
-Jaime oversees the Communications and Education portfolios, in conjunction with Léora Rabatach and Nishan Sharma.
+Jaime oversees the Communications portfolio.
 She also continues to manage frontline research staff and provides oversight for multiple research projects for internal and external stakeholders in academia, industry, and the public sector.